2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 - General:
-    - tweet in the language you have set** on your Twitter account, or in English (otherwise, the penalty is severe);
+    - Tweet in the language you have set** on your Twitter account, or in English (otherwise, the penalty is severe),
-    - tweet only information related to your account's domain** (otherwise, there is a strong penalty);
+    - Tweet only information related to your account's domain** (otherwise, there is a strong penalty),
-    - tweet 1 or 2 times a day (consistency is important);
+    - Tweet 1 or 2 times a day (consistency is important),
 - tweet at times of high visibility** (the most interesting are Thursday or Friday between 8 a.m. and 10 a.m.; see the "Twitter Analytics" section of your account).
 - When you write a tweet:
-    - add a photo** (or video);
+    - Add a photo** (or video).
-    - add only one hashtag to your tweet** (#Bitcoin is usually the most relevant.
-If it makes sense, and as long as it is related to the scope of your account, add a trending hashtag);
+    - Add only one hashtag to your tweet** (#Bitcoin is usually the most relevant.
+If it makes sense, and as long as it is related to the scope of your account, add a trending hashtag).
-    - encourages your community to like** (weight of 0.5), **to retweet** (weight of 1) **but most importantly to respond** (weight of 27!);
+    - Encourages your community to like** (weight of 0.5), **to retweet** (weight of 1) **but most importantly to respond** (weight of 27!).
-    - respond to people who react to your tweets** (weight of 75!);
+    - Respond to people who react to your tweets** (weight of 75!).
-    - do not add a link in your initial tweet** (this can be done in the first comment, for example);
+    - Do not add a link in your initial tweet** (this can be done in the first comment, for example).
-    - write the words in full, without using abbreviations.
+    - Write the words in full, without using abbreviations.
 - Other points to note:
-    - tweet based on trends, as long as they are within the scope of your account;
+    - Tweet based on trends, as long as they are within the scope of your account.
-    - repost/retweet the most viewed tweets**;
+    - Repost/retweet the most viewed tweets**.
-    - conducts surveys occasionally**;
+    - Conducts surveys occasionally**,
-    - write thread if possible**;
+    - Write a thread if possible**,
-    - encourages your community to visit and follow your profile.
+    - Encourage your community to visit and follow your profile.

 ####

-In addition, **you can pin a tweet on your Twitter profile that you want to make particularly visible**.
+Additionally, **you can pin a tweet on your Twitter profile that you want to make particularly visible.**

 ![immagine](assets/fr/25.webp)